fResult/Gout-Together/README.md

 - Using the Gradle Kotlin instead of the Gradle Groovy
 - PasswordEncoder, using Argon2PasswordEncoder instead of BCryptPasswordEncoder
 - Using the OpenTelemetry Java Agent instead of the OpenTelemetry Java SDK
+- Add more assertion, assert the error message